 - Former postdocs: Andreas Ritzer, P. Surdas Mohit.

 My ‘first’ (non-Earth) planet!
-I have been interested in Venus geophysics since my PhD At Scripps Institution of Oceanography and postdoc at the Carnegie Institution.
+I have been interested in Venus geophysics since my PhD at Scripps Institution of Oceanography and postdoc at the Carnegie Institution.
 In recent work with former student Megan Russell we have been using high resolution stereo topography to look at volcanic features and heat flow.
-Very excited for he recent NASA selections of the VERITAS and DAVINCI+ Discovery missions and the ESA EnVision mission!
+Very excited for the recent NASA selections of the VERITAS and DAVINCI+ Discovery missions and the ESA EnVision mission!

 - PhD.
 Thesis Advisor: Prof. David Sandwell (Scripps Institution of Oceanography, San Diego).

 - Postdoc Advisor: Dr. Sean Solomon (then Director of the Department of Terrestrial Magnetism, Carnegie Institution, Washington DC; now at Lamont Doherty Earth Observatory / Columbia University).

 I am a Co-Investigator on NASA’s OSIRIS-REx mission to asteroid (101955) Bennu, and former Deputy Instrument Scientist for the OSIRIS-REx Laser Altimeter.
 This is the first NASA mission that will return an asteroid sample to Earth.

 - Former Research Associates: Manar Al Asad, Lydia Philpott.

 I have worked extensively with data sets from the Apollo missions including lunar samples, seismic and magnetic data, as well as with modern satellite data from the Lunar Reconnaissance Orbiter and other missions to understand the crustal structure, seismicity and magnetic evolution of the Moon.
 I recently participated in a Planetary Mission Concept Study for a Lunar Geophysical Network.